 - It could also handle the registration of stockbrokers.

-SEBI is headquartered in Mumbai and having its regional offices in New Delhi, Chennai, Kolkata, and Ahmedabad.
+SEBI (Securities and Exchange Board of India) is headquartered in Mumbai and has its regional offices in New Delhi, Chennai, Kolkata, and Ahmedabad.
 You can also find SEBI’s local offices in Jaipur, Guwahati, Bangalore, Patna, Bhubaneswar, Chandigarh, and Kochi.

 Mr. Ajay Tyagi is the current chairman of SEBI.
 He was appointed on the 10th of January, 2017 and took over the charge with effect from 1st March 2017 from Mr. U.K. Sinha.